M0dEx/quincy/README.md

 ```bash
 quincy-server --config-path examples/server.toml
 ```

+**Please keep in mind that the pre-generated certificate in [`examples/cert/server_cert.pem`](examples/cert/server_cert.pem) is self-signed and uses the hostname `quincy`.
+It should be replaced with a proper certificate, which can be generated using the instructions in the [Certificate management](#certificate-management) section.**

 ### Users
 The users utility can be used to manage entries in the `users` file.